NEW DELHI, AGRA, FATEHPUR SIKRI, JAIPUR, AMBER, PUSHKAR, JODHPUR, RANAKPUR, UDAIPUR, KATHMANDU (NEPAL), NAGARKOT & MOUNT EVEREST FLIGHT – 17 DAYS

 - Farewell dinner with room for wash & change for few hours at Delhi hotel near Airport

 - All current luxury government taxes and GST (9%)

 - India Visa Fee.
 The Visa application can be filled online at: https://indianvisaonline.gov.in/visa/tvoa.html

 - Vaccination: Please consult your personal doctor

 - Single room occupancy supplement is US$ 1095

 - Tips to porters in hotels, tips to guide and driver

 - Any costs of personal nature like alcoholic and non-alcoholic drinks at restaurants and hotels, room service, telephone charges, laundry etc. in hotels

-A non-refundable advance payment of $ 2000 is due with registration and the non-refundable balance payment is due 90 days before departure date from Fresno.
+An advance payment of USD 2,100 is required with registration.
+Balance amount is payable 90 days before departure date from USA.